Publishing requirements and guidelines

 Any apps that access the Payments API are required to follow the payment application data security standard (PA DSS) established by the Payment Card Industry (PCI).
 Since these apps typically access sensitive data, the following requirements are enforced and any apps not following these may lose access to the QuickBooks Payments API.

-You must review and stay informed on all the security standards outlined by the Payment Card Industry’s guidelines.
+- You must comply with all the security standards outlined by the Payment Card Industry’s guidelines.

 - include the